 All this, in turn, also opens up a world of opportunities for an emerging tech company like yours.

 The real-time nature of the data upon which alternative credit scoring is based provides creditors with a dual advantage.
 First, the data helps maximize profit with a faster turnaround.
 Second, companies won’t miss out on potential business with borrowers who might have a bad credit score due to past difficulties but have now attained financial stability.
 This will also help to reduce risk and improve accuracy.
 An alternative credit score will be based on an applicant’s current creditworthiness, rather than their past score.

 This is why financial institutions are looking to improve their new credit scoring models, and why you should be looking at it too.

 Could the data from your product also be a part of an alternative credit score?

 Here are the top three models of alternative credit scoring:

 Information comes directly from cell phone usage, such as GPS data, contact lists, and SMS & call logs.
 Companies are using AI to develop scoring models by identifying relevant data patterns.
 These include how organized a person is, their use of contacts, the regularity of their income, transactions conducted outside the banking system on fintech platforms such as Wise, Skrill, and Venmo.

 The calculation of an alternative credit score, in this case, takes into account an individual’s payment history for recurring expenses, such as utilities, internet, phone bills and subscriptions to online services.
-The idea in this model is that a responsible payment history of your everyday expenses or monthly bills should grant you a good credit score.
+This model’s idea is that a responsible payment history of your everyday expenses or monthly bills should grant you a good credit score.

 Social behavior is at the heart of the alternative credit rating system.
-Factors such as social media footprint, career experience, education, and monthly salary, are taken into consideration.
+Factors such as social media footprint, career experience, education, and monthly salary, are considered.
 Using tools such as AI and predictive and big data analytics, this system provides a method of assessing credit risk based on one’s overall social standing.